mharrod/K8s-and-GitSecOps/docs/walk/network.md

      ```

+#### Task 2 - Prod and Stage
+1. Switch to Prod Cluster and Install Calico
+2. Install Kyverno and apply default deny-all policy to all namespaces created
+3. Set-up environment as above (using stage and prod namespace)
+4. Try to curl from both stage and prod (should both fail)
+5. Create network policies to permit accessing web server in prod from stage
+6. Try to curl from both stage and prod (stage fails and prod works)
+7. Destroy environment

+??? solve "Solution Task 2"

-     8.0  Switch to Prod Cluster and Install Calico
+     1.0  Switch to Prod Cluster and Install Calico

-     8.1 - Make sure we are on the prod cluster
+     1.1 - Make sure we are on the prod cluster

      ```
      kubectx kind-prod
      ```

-     8.2 install the Tigera operator on the cluster.
+     1.2 install the Tigera operator on the cluster.

      ```
      $ kubectl create -f https://docs.projectcalico.org/manifests/tigera-operator.yaml
      ```

-     8.3 Check calico
+     1.3 Check calico
      ```
      kubectl get pod -n calico-system
      ```

-     8.3 Apply the configuration
+     1.4 Apply the configuration

      ```
      kubectl apply -f - <<EOF